cicarulez/Mongo-Manager-Cli/README.md

 # MongoDB User Management and Data Export Script

 This Node.js application facilitates MongoDB database operations such as user management and data export.
-It provides an interactive CLI for creating, deleting, and updating user passwords (which are securely salted and hashed using `bcrypt`), as well as exporting and listing data from a MongoDB collection.
+It provides an interactive CLI for creating, deleting, and updating user passwords (which are securely salted and hashed using `bcrypt`), as well as exporting and listing data from a MongoDB collection, including exporting data to Excel using an external API.

 ---